 Exposure data

 We obtained predictions on monthly concentrations of nitrogen oxides (NOx), carbon monoxide (CO), elemental carbon (EC; of which black carbon is a constituent), ozone (O3), and fine particles (PM2.5) at residential addresses of study participants from validated spatio-temporal models with full space and time coverage over our study period, described in detail elsewhere.46,47 We used the O3 concentrations for sensitivity analyses.
 These predicted pollutant concentrations have been extensively used in previous air pollution epidemiologic studies in Denmark.17,48–50 The models have good predictive accuracy, with average monthly correlations between measured and modelled results of 0.84 for NOx,46 0.8 for CO,46 XX for O3,46 XX for EC,47 and 0.91 for annual concentrations of PM2.5.51.
-Based on the residential history of each case or control, we calculated 1-, 5-, and 10-year average exposure to each pollutant ending at one year before the index date, as diagnosis has been shown previously to occur at a median of 12 months after onset.52 A small number of people in the Danish Civil Registration System lack a complete address history (typically 1.7% from a lack of house number).
-To ensure we were including participants with adequately complete exposure records, we set the following criteria for including cases and controls across the length of exposure averages: (i) 1-year averages: 9 out of 12 months with complete exposure records, and at least one measurement in each season; (ii) 5-year averages (main exposure): at least 30 out of 60 months with complete exposure records; and (iii) 10-year averages: at least 60 out of 120 months with complete exposure records.
+Based on the residential history of each subject, we calculated 1-, 5-, and 10-year average exposure to each pollutant ending at one year before the index date, as diagnosis has been shown previously to occur at a median of 12 months after onset.52 A small number of people in the Danish Civil Registration System lack a complete address history (typically 1.7% from a lack of house number).
+To ensure we were including participants with adequately complete exposure records, we set the following criteria for including subjects across the length of exposure averages: (i) 1-year averages: 9 out of 12 months with complete exposure records, and at least one measurement in each season; (ii) 5-year averages (main exposure): at least 30 out of 60 months with complete exposure records; and (iii) 10-year averages: at least 60 out of 120 months with complete exposure records.

 Covariate data